flatpickles/sketchbook/README.md

 -   Demo project with all param types & styles visible for comparison
 -   File input
-    -   Set fontawesome icon based on accept types
-    -   Selected file plumbing
     -   Conditional type for each mode (needed? is fn type needed? where do we use this?)
     -   Actual file loading (ProjectParams component / dedicated util class maybe)
     -   Testing / beginning demo project / etc
+    -   Set fontawesome icon based on accept types
+    -   Click on file name field?
+    -   Unit & component tests
 -   Number fields: validate min/max/step
 -   Param UI (label double click options)
     -   Option to reset to default/preset value